Follow us on social

 Treasury Secretary Scott Bessent invoked a “Fortress North America” in February when he asked Canada to join Mexico in matching U.S. tariffs on China.
 And Rubio’s first official trip to Bogotá saw him give an address entitled “An Americas First Policy” where he said “relocating our critical supply chains to the Western Hemisphere would clear a path for our neighbors’ economic growth and safeguard Americans’ own economic security.”

-Both statements are in line with Mexico’s preferences, but could run into two separate obstacles at the upcoming review.
+Both statements are in line with Mexico’s preferences, as suggested by the recent move to impose 50% tariffs on Chinese automobiles, but could run into two separate obstacles at the upcoming review.
 The first is that influential constituencies like the autoworkers' union want to push for higher purely American content, i.e., reshoring industry within the borders of the U.S. alone rather than just nearshoring to USMCA countries.

 In a brief published in July, I suggested that it might be possible to reconcile the “nearshoring” and “reshoring” agendas by raising the percentage of automobile content required to be manufactured in the U.S., while simultaneously requiring significantly higher USMCA content in electronics and telecommunications.
 The latter would benefit Mexican manufacturing because the country functions largely as a final assembly point for those industries.
 And combining an element of automotive reshoring with nearshoring in other critical industries would assuage American concerns about both jobs and supply chain security.